diyamadhu02/Live-data-analysis-of-cryptocurrencies/README.md

 To run the file: python task.py
-This code generates a excel sheet but it remains static
+This code generates an excel sheet but it remains static